What’s the Average Cost of a Bathroom Remodel in 2019

 Should I always “Do it myself?”

-Despite common misconceptions, there are many things you can DIY and you should, as outside of a learning curve, it will be much more cost-effective than hiring a professional.
-These include installing your sink, bathtub, any accents and your flooring.
-Others, such as installing a custom shower, removing and re-inserting walls and installing your toilet should be left to a professional as there are certain guidelines you must follow when it comes to safety and health standards.
+Despite common misconceptions, there are many things you can DIY, and you should, as outside of a learning curve, it will be much more cost-effective than hiring a professional.
+These include installing your sink, bathtub, any accents, and your flooring.
+Others, such as installing a custom shower, removing and re-inserting walls and installing your toilet should be left to a professional as there are specific guidelines you must follow when it comes to safety and health standards.